 While we have been obliged to put up with this “bad behaviour” due to the requirements of maintaining a medical service for everyone during the lockdown – this will not continue!

-We will be asking several individuals to leave the practice and find another medical service and in some cases the people involved will simply be removed from our Practice List!
+We will be asking several individuals to leave the practice and find another medical service.
+In some more extreme cases the people involved will receive an explanatory letter and simply be removed from our Practice List!

-We are however a community that has lived through this crisis together and we sincerely hope that the individual characteristics of our country will pull us together and provide mutual support at this challenging time.
+However we are a stoical community that has lived through this crisis together and we sincerely hope that the individual characteristics of our country will pull us together and provide mutual support at this challenging time.

 We therefore appeal for politeness, care and compassion for our staff and promise that these sentiments will be reciprocated from our clinical team in return!